x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

   - Account setup configuration
   - Organization allowed accounts mode

 These configuration scenarios only work with enrolled devices.
 However, any MDM provider is supported.
-If you are not using Intune, you need to consult with your MDM documentation on how to deploy these settings.
+If you are not using Microsoft Endpoint Manager, you need to consult with your MDM documentation on how to deploy these settings.
 For more information on the configuration keys, see [Configuration keys](#configuration-keys).

 ### Account setup configuration settings